alkrauss48/ansible-packer-terraform-demo/README.md

 make packer-build
 # This will take about 5 minutes.
 Copy the Snapshot ID you get at the end

+make terraform-init
+# Only have to do this once

 make terraform-plan
 <enter Snapshot ID from packer-build command>